steven-freed/freedactive/README.md

 3. div with id "app-container"
 4. initialize Freedactive in your entry component
 5. Optional Step: register service worker to cache content for offline use
+6. run the dev-server using node or your own server *Note your server must always server the index.html file*

 ```html
 <!DOCTYPE html>
     <head>